myDevLog/myRemoteContoller/README.md

 - [ ] Should remember the previously selected controlview
 - [x] Mobile-First approach, then Tablet, no Desktop
 - [ ] View should adjust with the rotation of the device

+## Setup
+### How to Project?
+1. Open Visual Studio
+2. Create New Project
+3. Select "Mobile App (Xamarin.Forms)"
+4. Next
+5. Configure New Project
+6. Create
+7. Select Empty
+8. Make sure IOS and Android is selected, not Window
+9. Create

+### Which File where?

+### Picture Location